imnotbink/GroupPitch/README.md

 # Group Pitch — Max for Live

-One knob on your **Group track** that transposes the MIDI of all its child tracks at once — non-destructively.
+One knob on your **Group track** that transposes the MIDI through ableton's "pitch" device of all its child tracks (which have the "pitch" device) at once — non-destructively.
 Clip notes don't move and no audio is repitched; knob back to 0 and everything returns to its own setting.
 Each of the group's child must have ableton's native "pitch" device to be affected.